ecklm/adaptive-network-slicing/slicing/controller/README.md

 ## Running the controller

-To run the controller, I recommend setting up a virtual environment with Python3 and installing the python dependencies.
+To run the controller, I recommend setting up a virtual environment with Python3 and installing the python dependencies described in `requirements.txt`.
 Then you can use the `run-controller.sh` script.

 **Note:** Initialising the QoS settings is a bit problematic.
 It may happen that it fails at the queue setting step claiming missing OVS switch.
 It is